On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Classical Selmer complexes and refined BSD

 \begin{remark} {\em In \cite[Conj.
 3.2]{breuning2} Breuning has conjectured that the terms $R_{F_w/k_v}$ should always vanish.
 In \cite{breuning} and \cite{breuning2} he has proved this conjecture for all tamely ramified extensions, for all abelian extensions of $\QQ_p$ with $p$ odd, for all $S_3$-extensions of $\QQ_p$ and for certain families of dihedral and quaternion extensions.
 If $p$ is odd, then Bley and Debeerst \cite{bleydebeerst} have also given an algorithmic proof of the conjecture for all Galois extensions of $\QQ_p$ of degree at most $15$.
 More recently, Bley and Cobbe \cite{BC} have proved the conjecture for certain natural families of wildly ramified extensions. }\end{remark}

-\begin{remark}{\em If $A$ is an elliptic curve, then Remark \ref{breuning remark} combines with the equality in (\ref{curve local eps conj}) to give a completely explicit description of the elements $R_{F/k}(\tilde A_v)$.
+\begin{remark}{\em If $A$ is an elliptic curve, then Remark \ref{breuning remark} combines with the formula (\ref{curve local eps conj}) for the \'etale discrepancy classes (of $A^t_F$ at each $p$-adic place) to give a completely explicit description of the elements $R_{F/k}(\tilde A_v)$.
 However, whilst the results of \cite{BC2} imply that this description is unconditionally valid for certain families of wildly ramified extensions, it is, in general, conjectural.}\end{remark}

 \begin{remark} {\em If $F=k$ then it can be shown that the element (\ref{bkcharelement}) is equal to the product $(-1)^d\cdot(L^\ast(A,1)/\Omega_A)\cdot (\sqrt{|d_k|)}^{d}$ with where the classical periods $\Omega_{A,v}$ and $\Omega_{A,v}^+$ are as defined in \S\ref{k theory period sect2}.} \end{remark}